 Know How: How to care for linen upholstery

-To prevent crumbs and dust from damaging the fabric, and smaller particles embedding themselves between the weave, be sure to vacuum your sofa regularly.
+How to clean linen slipcovers?
+To prevent crumbs and dust from damaging the fabric, be sure to vacuum your sofa regularly.
+Vacuuming also prevents smaller particles embedding themselves between the weave.
 Lift any unfixed cushions and vacuum underneath and along all seams.
 This will help to keep your furniture looking smart and to prevent any long-term damage.
-Use a furniture brush to remove pet hair and any smaller surface dirt.
+Plus, use either a furniture brush or clothes brush to remove pet hair and any smaller surface dirt.

 Don’t rub stains or spills

+How to clean a linen sofa safely?
 If something spills on your furniture, use a clean, damp cloth to soak up the liquid.
 Don’t scrub the cloth and grind the stain into the fabric as this will make it much harder to clean – not to mention damaging the surface of the fabric.
-Dab and lift for the best results.
+For the best results gently dab and lift the stains.
 Darker linens are more heavily dyed, so please bear this in mind for any spot cleaning as the dye may lift, leaving a lighter patch.

 Use a mild soap or detergent

-For slightly more stubborn stains and spills, a mild detergent can be used, but again, remember not to scrub the stain, try to lift it.
+How to remove stains from linen upholstery?
+For slightly more stubborn stains and spills, a mild detergent can be used, but again, remember not to scrub the stain, rather try to lift it.
 Never use a scourer as this will damage the surface of the linen.
 Use either a flannel or the soft side of a sponge – both should be white or very light in colour.
-Bicarbonate of soda is also a good option to help lift hard-to-remove stains from the fabric.
-Sprinkle onto the stain and then vacuum off, before using a clean damp cloth to dab the stain.

-Linen furniture is not suited to places in direct sunlight as the fabric can become sun damaged.
+When it comes to sunlight, what's the best practice for linen fabric sofa upholstery care?
+Linen furniture is not suited to places in direct sunlight as the fabric can become sun-damaged.
 If you are going to put your linen sofa in a conservatory, then be sure to fit blinds or curtains to the windows to prevent direct exposure to sunlight.
-If your living room is naturally bathed in sunlight, we would recommend choosing a lighter coloured linen to prevent any obvious fading.
+If your living room is naturally bathed in sunlight, we would recommend choosing lighter coloured linen to prevent any obvious fading.

 Staingard is still the best option when you purchase your linen furniture to protect it against all future damages and spills.
-If your linen sofa has been covered with Staingard, you’ll find it much easier to mop up any spills, plus you’ll also feel safe in the knowledge that a professional at-home care team is on hand to help repair damages, plus you’re covered by a genuine ‘clean, care or replace’ policy.
+If your linen sofa has been covered with Staingard, you’ll find it much easier to mop up any spills.
+Further, you’ll also feel safe in the knowledge that a professional at-home care team is on hand to help repair damages.
+Its nice you’re covered by a genuine ‘clean, care or replace’ policy.